 All notices of social, athletic and general events for the day and specific instructions are read during first period each morning.
 Daily announcements may be found on the OHS web site, www.osmondtigers.org.
 All announcements need to be turned into the office by 2:30 p.m. on previous day.
 Special notices will be placed in the hallways from time to time.
-These notices must have the approval of the principal and can only advertise school events.
+These notices must have the approval of the principal and can only advertise school events or those benefitting local organizations.